githubnext/copilot-workspace-user-manual/overview.md

 * Copilot Workspace is _contextual_.
 It is deeply integrated with GitHub, and is aware of the context of your task — the repository, the issue, the pull request.

-* Copilot Workspace is _explorative_.
+* Copilot Workspace is _assistive_.
 It offers a canvas for you to navigate unfamiliar tasks, augmenting your development skills with a new kind of AI assistance.

 * Copilot Workspace is _pervasive_.
 It is ready and waiting for you, available on every issue in every enabled repository on GitHub.
 And Copilot Workspace is even there for you when starting new code, available on every template repository, to create new software using natural language.